codesbyahsen/interview-questions/README.md

 What is Laravel Passport?

-Which protocol or authorization framework used by Laravep Passport?
+Which protocol or authorization framework used by Laravel Passport?

 What is OAuth2?